andeart/home-assistant.io/source/_integrations/tesla_fleet.markdown

 1. Get your OAuth details by going to your [Developer dashboard](https://developer.tesla.com/en_US/dashboard), clicking '**View Details**' under the app you set up for Home Assistant integration, then clicking on the '**Credentials & APIs**' tab.
 Note the `Client ID` and `Client Secret` strings.

-2. Set the following variables and run this CURL request:
+2. Run this CURL request, replacing the variable values as specified in the notes below:

    ```shell
    CLIENT_ID=REPLACE_THIS_WITH_YOUR_CLIENT_ID
    CLIENT_SECRET=REPLACE_THIS_WITH_YOUR_CLIENT_SECRET